Hoof, Wing and Fin sets up food truck at Outer Range Brewing in Frisco

 "We're going to have different specials rotating all the time," he said.
 "We'll see how people like them, but they can expect to find something different almost every day on the menu."

-Right now, Langstaff and Loonie are working on the winter menu, he said, expecting the sandwiches they've been serving outside the brewery to give way to an assortment of hot, hearty entrees, like an Italian pork sausage and white bean stew with smoked collar greens and a side of bread to "soak up all the goodness."
+Right now, Langstaff and Greg Loonie are working on the winter menu, he said, expecting the sandwiches they've been serving outside the brewery to give way to an assortment of hot, hearty entrees, like an Italian pork sausage and white bean stew with smoked collard greens and a side of bread to "soak up all the goodness."

 Langstaff recalled the duo met in New York before returning to Denver to chase their dreams of running a restaurant.
 Langstaff is no stranger to Colorado, however, having grown up in Steamboat Springs before moving out of state.